uncbiag/iSegFormer/README.md

 ```

 ## Getting Started
 First, download model weights and a medical volume for demo purposes.
+All downloaded data will be saved in a folder named ``saves``.
 ```
 python download.py
 ```